 The extremely short rise times of PD signals in GIS result in frequency spectra extending to very high frequencies.
-Rise times from PD signals of protrusions down to 35 ps, corresponding to frequencies up to 10 GHz, have been verified [6].
-For these higher frequencies, the conductive structure works increasingly as an electromagnetic waveguide, whose cut-off frequencies depend on the dimensions and the inner structure of the GIS.
+Rise times from PD signals of protrusions down to 35 ps, corresponding to frequencies up to 10 GHz, have been verified [7].
+For these high frequencies, the conductive structure works increasingly as an electromagnetic waveguide, whose cut-off frequencies depend on the dimensions and the inner structure of the GIS.
 Additionally to the basic TEM signal propagation mode, higher order modes (TE- and TM-modes) may propagate, depending on the geometry.
-The higher order modes propagate only above their cut-off frequencies of the first wave modes are shown for three different diameters, respectively different types of GIS.
+The higher order modes propagate only above their cut-off frequencies (f{CO}).
+In Figure 1, the cut-off frequencies of the first wave modes are shown for three different diameters, respectively different types of GIS.

-Figure 1: Cut-off frequencies (f_c) within a GIS for 300 kV, 362 kV and 550 kV [7]
+Figure 1: Cut-off frequencies (f{CO}) within a GIS for 300 kV, 362 kV and 550 kV [8]

 Each of these higher order modes are reflected at discontinuities, generate interference patterns and standing waves (resonances), and are damped by skin effect and lossy dielectric material.
 What is finally picked up at the broadband UHF PD sensor (built into the GIS) is the complex superposition of all modes, which result in a frequency spectrum with various resonances and frequency bands with highly different measurement sensitivity.
+As a result, the sensitivity of a PD-sensor is significantly dependent on the specific geometry of the signal transmission path between PD-sensor and PD-source [9].
 In the terminology of the high-frequency technique, the GIS can be described as a heavily overmoded waveguide.

-The TE- and TM-mode (often called higher modes) have H- and E-field components in the propagation direction and show an unsymmetrical field distribution (Figure 2) [8] in the transversal plain.
+The TE- and TM-mode (often called higher modes) have H- and E-field components in the propagation direction and show an unsymmetrical field distribution (Figure 2) [10] in the transversal plain.
 This field distribution explains the transmission of the PD signal from source to sensor as a function of the angle φ between source position in relation to the sensor position.

-Figure 2: Electrical field distribution of TE{11} wave mode inside GIS
+Figure 2: Electrical field distribution of TE{11} wave mode inside GIS [11]